James Craig (police chief): Chief of the Cincinnati Police Department (2011–13)

 From 2011 to 2013, Craig was chief of police for the Cincinnati Police Department in Cincinnati, Ohio.
 He took office in 2013, succeeding Tom Streicher's twelve-year tenure.
-He was the department's first African American chief.
-He was also considered Cincinnati first police chief not to hail from the city prior to being appointed.
+Craig was the department's first African American chief.
+He was also considered Cincinnati's first police chief not to hail from the city prior to being appointed.
 During his tenure, the city's crime rate was at its lowest since 2000.
 Craig received praise for how he engaged with leaders of various community groups.

 As chief, Craig received praise from the local Fraternal Order of Police for alterations he made to the department's officer uniforms, and changes to the policy on the length of work shifts.

 Craig has received criticism for not acknowledging the impacts that institutional racism might have in the department, something which some organizations and community advocates in Cincinnati viewed to have been a missed opportunity.
 One such organization is the Sentinel Police Association, which represented the department's Black officers.
 Phil Black, the president of the association during Craig's tenure, criticized him for having failed to take action "level the playing field" within the department or address unfair disciplinary practices within the department.
 Other leaders of the association have criticized Craig's tenure for a lack of promotion of minority officers, arguing that when Craig appointed minority officers to new roles, he mainly only shuffled roles held by female and Black officers that were already in senior roles, as opposed to giving promotion to minority rank-and-file officers.

 Craig departed Cincinnati after two years in order to accept appointment to the chief of police post in Detroit.
 He was succeeded as Cincinnati's chief by Jeffery Blackwell.